Executive Team

 In 2014, Greg was diagnosed with DCM and required an ICD.
 Through genetic testing, it was revealed he had three mutations responsible for his DCM.
 A number of his relatives carry genetic mutations that can cause DCM.

 Greg retired from his work as a business entrepreneur and in 2017 he launched the DCM Foundation to bring education, hope, and resources to DCM patients and their family members.
-Greg hopes that by raising awareness and supporting DCM research, a means will be found to halt, reverse or even completely prevent DCM from developing in at-risk individuals.
+In 2023, Greg launched the Genetic Cardiomyopathy Awareness Consortium to increase awareness about the role genetics plays in cardiomyopathy and the need for more patients to get genetically tested.
+Greg’s hope is that by raising awareness and supporting DCM research, a means will be found to halt, reverse or even completely prevent DCM from developing in at-risk individuals.

 After a period of worsening heart failure, on July 15, 2021, Greg had a successful heart transplant.
-Greg lives in Dublin, Ohio with his wife Brenda of over 30 years, and together they have three grown children and three grandchildren.
+Greg lives in Dublin, Ohio with his wife Brenda of over 35 years, and together they have three grown children and many wonderful grandchildren.

 Jae-ann Rock